-The Tanzanian government has set up centers throughout Tanzania in an attempt to protect children with albinism.
-Parents leave their children at these centers out of fear for their safety or because they do not want them.
-Many of the centers, while providing guards and concrete walls with razor wire to keep potential attackers out, are overcrowded.
-For three and a half years, SHADE served these children at a center in Shinyanga.
+The Tanzanian government has set up centers throughout Tanzania to protect children with albinism.
+Parents take their children to these centers out of fear for their safety or because they do not want them.
+For three and a half years, Shade served these children at a center in Shinyanga.

-SHADE launched two preschool classrooms in 2015 at the center after seeing education for the youngest as one of the greatest needs.
-In our classrooms, we provided education and supplies like books, clothes, and uniforms.
+Shade launched two preschool classrooms in 2015 at the center after seeing education for the youngest as one of the greatest needs.
+In our classrooms, we provided supplies like books, clothes, and uniforms.
 We brought healthy food to help supplement the children’s diet.
-We sang with them and taught the love of Jesus through the Bible.
-In these practical and tangible ways, they received hope for their future and felt loved.
+We sang with them and taught them the love of Jesus through the Bible.